 This provides a structured means of matching an investor to an appropriate investment portfolio in a robo-advice solution or a live dialogue between an adviser and client.

-A2Risk’s ATRQ System is designed according to the established principles of psychometrics – the science of measuring individuals’ attitudes.
+A2Risk’s ATRQ is designed according to the established principles of psychometrics – the science of measuring individuals’ attitudes.
 The questions have been designed to be easy to use by a wide range of investors.

 The ATRQ contains clear and straightforward statements to which investors can respond.
 It avoids questions that the UK population would be potentially be uncomfortable with – complex investment scenarios; calculations or working with mathematical concepts such as percentages; or detailed financial knowledge.

-The ATRQ System has a long and successful track record.
+The ATRQ has a long and successful track record.
 It was first developed by Dr Alistair Byrne and Professor David Blake in 2006, and the business was transferred into A2Risk in 2013.
 It is used in a wide range of financial software and fund rating systems.

 Tailored to differing risk profiles

 Investor circumstances and risk profile may change as investors move from a period of saving and accumulating assets to drawing down and decumulation.
-Uniquely among risk profilers, the ATRQ System recognises that decumulation is a different context for investors and requires its own tools.
+Uniquely among risk profilers, the ATRQ recognises that decumulation is a different context for investors and requires its own tools.